andrrew24/spotify_clone/README.md

     flutter run
     ```

-    Make sure your PocketBase server is running and accessible at `http://localhost:8090`.
+    Ensure your PocketBase server is running and accessible at the URL specified in the `.env` file.

-2. **Configure the PocketBase URL**:

-    Modify the PocketBase server URL in the Flutter app's configuration file (e.g., `lib/config.dart`) to match your local server or any remote server.

 ---

 ## 📱 Screenshots

 ![App Preview Banner](assets/banner/app_banner.png)

 ---